miguelfa77/ADS-Group-Project/README.md

 # ADS-Group-Project
-Noted - The class notes marketplace for all courses and universities in Madrid.
+Noted - The class notes marketplace for all courses in BBADBA Year 2.